madgicaltechdom/Weekly-Calendar-Automation/README.md

     2. *Team's Member Details* Sheet - This sheet contains all details of the team name, team lead name, and team member name as well.

     3. *example@gmail.com* Sheet - We will use this sheet to generate duplicates for this sheet.
-The columns it has are: Title, Description, Location, Start Time, End Time, Guests, Color, Id, Creator Name, Hour, Minutes, Total Time, Event Type, Date, Week of, Day of the week, Meeting or Alone, and RSVP Status.
+The columns it has are: Title, Description, Location, Start Time, End Time, Guests, Color, Id, Creator Name, Hour, Minutes, Total Time.

 ## Function Applied on weekly calendar Automation Tool